IFF Mark X: Mark X

 The main difference between Mark X and earlier IFF systems was the use of two pulses in the interrogation rather than one.
 A single pulse had been used in the past because the original interrogation signal was the radar beam sweeping past the aircraft, and these were single pulses of energy.
-With the IFF systems now working on completely different frequencies this was no longer required, and for the Mark X a system using two pulses was adopted.
+With the IFF systems now working on completely different frequencies, compatibility with existing radars was no longer required, so for the Mark X a system using two pulses was adopted.

 There were two advantages to this system.
 The first was that an enemy interrogator would have to match both the frequency and timing of the pulses to trigger a response.
 This offered a small amount of additional security.
 Much more important, however, was that by varying the timing of the pulses, different replies could be triggered in the airborne transponder.
-The original design had three such "modes", Mode 1 was triggered by the interrogator by sending the two pulses 3 µs apart (±0.2 µs), Mode 2 was 5 µs and Mode 3 was 8 µs.
+The original design had three such "modes", Mode 1 was triggered by the interrogator by sending the two pulses 3 μs apart, Mode 2 was 5 μs and Mode 3 was 8 μs (all ±0.2 μs).

 The response to these interrogations remained simple; a successful interrogation on Mode 1 or 3 caused a single pulse to be sent in reply, very shortly after the interrogation was received.
 Since this arrived back at the radar station after the return of the original radar pulse, this signal caused a second blip to appear on the radar screen at a slightly further distance.
 Mode 2 was similar, but returned two pulses from aircraft and a single delayed pulse from ships.

 The aircraft transponder had a switch that set which Mode it was listening for, and would only respond to enquiries for that mode.
 In practice, the modes were used to identify individual aircraft.
 In UK use, for instance, most aircraft would set their transponder to Mode 1, which would provide basic IFF indication on their "blip" on the radar display.
 The flight leader would instead select Mode 3, thereby allowing the ground operator to sort out the entire formation from the individual aircraft within.
 Finally, Mode 2 was selected on demand to allow the operator to identify a specific aircraft.

 In addition to the basic Modes, the system also included an emergency response feature which was selected by the aircraft.
 When turned on, the aircraft always returned four pulses in reply to an interrogation, no matter what mode the ground station selected.

 Although they had withdrawn from the UNB, the UK kept in touch with their US counterparts, and officially adopted Mark X in October 1949, followed by the Canadians the next year.
 RAF representatives were invited to attend the testing in late 1951, by which point they had already contracted Ferranti to develop equipment that worked on both Mark III and Mark X. Due to delays on both sides of the Atlantic, it was not until the early 1960s that Mark X support was truly universal.